-- i) generic methodology; - ii) statistical design of loss; - iii) statistical design of chromatic dispersion; - iv) statistical design of polarization mode dispersion;
+- i) generic methodology;

+- ii) statistical design of loss;

+- iii) statistical design of chromatic dispersion;

+- iv) statistical design of PMD.

 The sections on loss and chromatic dispersion include detailed data derived from contributions based on actual measurements and their statistics on different types of fibres.
-The section on polarization mode dispersion includes the basic concatenation formula for PMD values and relates this to the statistical variation in differential group delay values.
+The section on PMD includes the basic concatenation formula for PMD values and relates this to the statistical variation in DGD values.

-Forward error correction (FEC).
+Forward error correction.
 FEC is rapidly becoming an important way of improving the performance of high-capacity long-haul optical transmission systems and is already well established in wireless communication systems.
 Employing FEC in optical transmission systems yields system designs that can accept relatively large BER (much more than $10^{-12}$ ) in the optical transmission line (before decoding).
 The following main topics are dealt with:

-- i) in-band FEC for SDH systems; - ii) out-of-band FEC for optical transport networks (OTNs); - iii) coding gain and net coding gain (NCG); - iv) theoretical NCG bounds for some non-standard out-of-band FECs; - v) statistical assumption for coding gain and NCG; - vi) candidates for parameter relaxation; - vii) candidates for improvements in system performance.
+- i) in-band FEC for SDH systems;

+- ii) out-of-band FEC for OTNs;

+- iii) coding gain and net coding gain (NCG);

+- iv) HD-FEC and SD-FEC applications;

+- v) statistical assumption for coding gain and NCG;

+- vi) candidates for parameter relaxation;

+- vii) candidates for improvements in system performance.